arshsinghphd/TeamActivities/Module07/README.md

 struggling you are learning.

+> [!IMPORTANT]
+> You will actually come across recursion in *every* bridge course (5001, 5002, 5004, 5008).
+> We will continue to add to it, and approach it in different ways.
+As such, know it is something
+> that you will return to later.

+### ⭐ Working in Teams ⭐
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

+### Learning Objectives

+* Describe recursion and implement basic cases
+* Examine the use of recursion for more complex cases
+* Discuss situations were recursion is stronger than loops
+* bonus: run doctests to test your code

 ## Factorial
 One of the  most common recursive "entry" problem is factorial.
 A factorial is the product of integers with all integers smaller than it until 1.